Modeling Schr\"odinger equation diffraction with generalized function potentials and initial values: Introduction

 The standard physics argument justifying the occurrence of the interference pattern observed in a double-slit experiment is, in fact, a pure classical approximation based on point sources for waves at the narrow slits.
 The two discussions of the double-slit in \cite{Manoukian:89} and \cite{Beau:12} are based on the Feynman path technique, which means that mathematically speaking they make use of the typical distribution theoretic fundamental solution to the free Schr\"odinger equation and produce a somewhat refined justification of the usual approximation via classical wave theory and diffraction.
-A very recent numerical and qualitative analysis based on the Bohmian point of view with particle trajectories is presented in \cite{DDS:22}, which employs a type of modeling of the initial value and of the potential very similar to our approach in Subsections 2.1 and 2.2.
-In fact, as noted already in \cite[Remark 2.4]{Hoermann:17}, the regularization methods from theories of generalized functions would apply also in studies of the Bohmian flow related to double-slit diffraction and related problems.
-However, there seems to be a certain lack of standard quantum mechanical and analytical treatments of the double-slit configuration, at least with a plain Schr\"odinger equation model.
+A recent numerical and qualitative analysis based on the Bohmian point of view with particle trajectories is presented in \cite{DDS:22}, which is very similar to our approach in Subsections \ref{regpot} and \ref{regin} in its modeling of the initial value and the potential.
+In fact, as noted already in \cite[Remark 2.4]{Hoermann:17}, the regularization methods from theories of generalized functions would apply also in studies of the Bohmian flow related to diffraction problems based on Schr\"odinger equations.

-A main criticism we have is that the double slit problem is often treated as a ``boundary value'' problem with a free wave function ``approaching the double-slit''.
-However, the Schr\"odinger equation does not have the property of finite propagation speed like a wave equation---or any strictly hyperbolic equation, more generally speaking.
+The double slit problem is often treated as a ``boundary value'' problem with a free wave function ``approaching the double-slit''.
+However, the Schr\"odinger equation does not have the property of finite propagation speed that a wave equation---or, more generally speaking, any strictly hyperbolic equation has.
 Thus on a fundamental level it is not justified a priori why an approximation with classical wave propagation starting from the slits works so well in explaining the measured diffraction pattern on a screen at some distance from the slits.
-Moreover, at least in principle, one would expect or at least cannot rule out that something is also reflected from the blocking objects and therefore a stationary state would already be a superposition of what came in from one side of the slits and what was reflected.
+Moreover, at least in principle and a priori, one cannot rule out partial reflections from the blocking objects and that a superposition of what came in from one side of the slits and what was reflected could generate a stationary state (as described in \cite[Subsection 3.7.3]{Hall:13}) corresponding to a solution of the time-independent Schr\"odinger equation (i.e., an eigenfunction of the Hamiltonian).